Legalized Food, But Still Binge Eating?

 Here are 10 reasons you still feel out of control around food (even if you’re giving yourself unconditional permission to eat.)

-1. You’re not actually meeting your physical needs
+1. You’re still not meeting your physical needs

-Hot take: It’s absolutely possible to “stop restricting” and still be under-eating.
+Hot take: It’s possible to “stop restricting” and still be under-eating.

-An adequate amount of food can feel like a lot of food when you’re used to paltry diet portions.
+A normal and necessary amount of food can feel like a lot of food when you’re used to the calorie counts and portions prescribed by diets.
 It can also be more food than you are psychologically comfortable eating.

 2. You’re still actively restricting